mbernste/mbernste.github.io/_posts/2021-06-13-statistical_test_ml.md

 where $\mathbb{I}$ is the indicator function.

-A quick overview of machine learning-based classification
+A quick review of machine learning-based classification
 -----------------

 In machine learning-based binary classification, our data $X$ is also summarized using some summarization function $T$.
 In machine learning, $T(X)$ are called [features](https://en.wikipedia.org/wiki/Feature_selection) of $X$.
 (Note, in hypothesis testing $T(X)$ is usually a single number and in machine learning $T(X)$ is usually a numerical vector).
 Furthermore, to use machine learning, one is required to have on hand a set of *training examples* consisting of items and their associated correct decisions.
 We denote these item-decision pairs as